EthanLi0316/python-web-crawler/README.md

 ## Python Web Crawler

 - **Technologies**: Python
 - **Description**: Developed a Python-based web crawler with a focus on minimizing runtime complexity.
 Utilized `os` and `json` modules for efficient data handling and reduced I/O operations.
-This project was a collaborative effort between Ethan Li and Bowen Zhang.
+This project was created by Ethan Li and Bowen Zhang.

 #### Instructions for Running the Crawler and Search Engine